FractalMamba++: Scaling Vision Mamba Across Resolutions via Hilbert Fractal Geometry: Experiments

 \subsection{Semantic Segmentation}

-We assess the segmentation performance of FractalMamba++ on the ADE20K dataset~\cite{zhou2019semantic} using the UPerNet framework~\cite{xiao2018unified}, following the training setup established by Swin~\cite{DBLP:conf/iccv/LiuL00W0LG21}.
-The backbone is initialized with ImageNet-1K pre-trained weights and fine-tuned for 160,000 iterations using the AdamW optimizer~\cite{loshchilov2017decoupled} with a learning rate of $6 \times 10^{-5}$ and a batch size of 16.
-The training input resolution is $512 \times 512$, while FLOPs are measured at $512 \times 2048$ for consistency with prior work.
-We report both single-scale (SS) and multi-scale (MS) inference results.
-Additionally, we include $640 \times 640$ inference to evaluate the model’s robustness under larger input scales.
+We further assess the segmentation capability of FractalMamba++ on the ADE20K dataset~\cite{zhou2019semantic} using UPerNet~\cite{xiao2018unified} as the segmentation framework, following the training protocol of Swin~\cite{DBLP:conf/iccv/LiuL00W0LG21}.
+The backbone is initialized with ImageNet-1K pre-trained weights and fine-tuned for 160K iterations with AdamW at a learning rate of $6 \times 10^{-5}$ and a batch size of 16.
+The training crop size is $512 \times 512$, while FLOPs are measured at $512 \times 2048$ for consistency with prior work.
+We report both single-scale (SS) and multi-scale (MS) mIoU.

-Table~\ref{tab:ade20k_segmentation} reports results across three model capacities.
-At the Tiny scale (62M parameters), FractalMamba++ achieves 48.8 mIoU (SS) and 49.7 mIoU (MS), outperforming prior models such as Spatial Mamba (48.6/49.4), MSVMamba (47.6/48.5), and FractalMamba (48.0/48.9).
-At the Medium scale (44M), it achieves 45.8/46.2, exceeding MSVMamba-M (45.1/45.4) and Efficient VMamba (41.5/42.1).
-At the Nano scale (37M), it obtains 44.5/45.0, outperforming Local-ViM (43.4/44.4) and PlainMamba (44.1/–).
-These results demonstrate the strong segmentation capability of FractalMamba++ across different model sizes.
-The consistent performance gain over existing Mamba-based backbones highlights the benefits of its fractal-based serialization, long-range routing via CSR, and enhanced positional encoding through PRC.
+Tab.~\ref{tab:ade20k_segmentation} summarizes the results across three model capacities.
+At the tiny scale (62M parameters), FractalMamba++ achieves 49.3 mIoU (SS) and 50.1 mIoU (MS), outperforming DefMamba (48.7/49.6), SpatialMamba (48.6/49.4), GrootV (48.5/49.4), MSVMamba (47.6/48.5), and FractalMamba (48.0/48.9).
+At the micro scale (44M), it obtains 46.1/46.6, exceeding MSVMamba-M (45.1/45.4).
+At the nano scale (37M), it reaches 44.9/45.5, surpassing Local-ViM (43.4/44.4) and PlainMamba (44.1/44.6).
+Since semantic segmentation requires spatially coherent representations over dense grids, these consistent gains indicate that Fractal Serialization, FHSC and FA-RoPE improve structure-aware representation beyond image classification.